TheMojoMan/Xiaomi-Nabu/README.md

 Linux disk images, kernels and scripts for the Xiaomi Pad 5 tablet (codename: nabu).

 # NEWS
- - ... uploaded - but still some problems.
-Use for TESTING only!
+ - ~2025.04.21: I have uploaded "Fedora 42" for nabu!~
- - 2025.04.21: I have uploaded "Fedora 42" for nabu!
+   ~Install instructions (see below) apply accordingly i.e. you find the files in folder "2025.04.21-Fedora42" on my mega.nz page, root image name is "fedora-42-nabu.img.xz" and package manager in Fedora is "dnf" instead of "apt".~
-   Install instructions (see below) apply accordingly i.e. you find the files in folder "2025.04.20-Fedora42" on my mega.nz page, root image name is "fedora-42-nabu.img.xz" and package manager in Fedora is "dnf" instead of "apt".
+   ~Continue with instructions below, please!~
-   Continue with instructions below, please!
+   -> withdrawn until I have solved all problems ...

 # Ubuntu Linux on the Xiaomi Pad 5 (nabu)
 ![Ubuntu Linux on the Xiaomi Pad 5 (nabu)](ubuntu-nabu.png)